snur206/reading-notes/201/class6notes.md

 DOM is a programming interface for web documents where the program can change the structure, style, and content of the document.

-The relationship between the DOM and JS is that without DOM (not a programming language) JS wouldn't have any model or notion of webpages and the documetns el
+The relationship between the DOM and JS is that without DOM (not a programming language) JS wouldn't have any model or notion of webpages and DOM is what allows JS to interact with the HTML

 ## Things I want to know more about

-Writing bracket notations.
+Writing bracket notations and DOM.

 https://github.com/snur206/reading-notes/blob/main/201/class6notes.md